 1938 – 1955

 This version has minimal changes but emphasizes the brand’s style and mood.
-The font retains its basic forms, but some details were reworked to create a more playful and cheerful image.
+The font retains its basic forms, but some details have been reworked to create a more playful and cheerful look.
 Slight changes in the letters’ curves, increased lines’ plasticity, and smooth transitions add visual lightness and a sense of friendliness.
-Thanks to these changes, the logo began to be perceived as more lively and emotionally warm.
+Thanks to these changes, the logo began to be perceived as livelier and more emotionally warm.

 1955 – 1973